CalianaFortin/CalianaFortin.github.io/essays/Coding-Standards.md

 <img class="ui centered large image" src="../images/code-main.jpg" alt="NONE">

 Picture this, you are working on a group project where each of you need to write a paragraph.
 One person in the group decided to write in 18 size Papyrus font, and another person decided to write in 9 size comic sans font.
-As a result of these choices the paper becomes difficult to read and to fix.
+As a result of these choices the paper becomes difficult to read and fix.
 The scenario I just described is exactly why Coding standards is a thing.

 ## What are Coding Standards?
 Coding Standards are basically a set of coding rules, guidelines, and best practices.
 An example of coding standards is the indentation of code, or the way variables are named.